-A US property group, Ashkenazy Acquisitions bought the market for £110 million from Irish property company Ballymore in 2013.
-Since then the Grade II listed market hall has signed up big name retailers such as Lululemon, Bobbi Brown and Rapha.
-Are small stallholders suffering as a result?
+US property group Ashkenazy Acquisitions bought the market for £110 million from Irish property company Ballymore in 2013.
+Since then, the Grade II listed market hall has signed up big name retailers such as Lululemon, Bobbi Brown and Rapha.

-There has been a market on the Spitalfields site since the 1600s when King Charles gave a licence for flesh, fowl and roots to be sold on Spittle Fields – then a rural area on the eastern outskirts of London.
-In 1991, the wholesale fruit and vegetable market moved to New Spitalfields Market, Leyton and Spitalfields Development Group (now owned by Hammerson) wanted to capitalise on the 150-year lease it had bought from the City of London Corporation.
+There has been a market on the Spitalfields site since the 1600s, when King Charles gave a licence for flesh, fowl and roots to be sold on Spittle Fields – then a rural area on the eastern outskirts of London.

 The original Victorian buildings and the market hall and roof have been restored and Spitalfields is now one of London’s major markets.
-From operating only on Sundays after the fruit and veg market had left, it now operates all week-long: Monday to Friday: 10am-8pm, Saturday: 10am-6pm and Sunday 10am-5pm.
+From originally operating only on Sundays after the fruit and veg market had left, the market now operates all week-long: Monday to Friday: 10am-8pm, Saturday: 10am-6pm and Sunday 10am-5pm.